 Arrival transfer included, departure transfer £140 per vehicle

-The majority of the trip is accommodated in hotels of a 3* or 4* standard.
-Rooms have en suite facilities, on a twin share basis, and most have swimming pools.
-One night will be spent in a traditional hill tribe lodge, which has comfortable bungalows, each with private bathroom and balcony, plus a swimming pool.
-Two nights are spent on floating rafts which are moored along the River Kwai Noi.
-Walls are weaved from bamboo, and each raft has a private bathroom, balcony and hammock.
-Electricity and internet are not available and there are no hot showers.
-Instead, traditional kerosene lamps are used at night to light the lodge, ensuring a peaceful atmosphere.
+Mostly 3* or 4* hotels with en suite facilities; most with swimming pools.
+One night in a traditional hill tribe lodge in comfortable bungalows with private bathroom and balcony, plus a swimming pool.
+Two nights on floating rafts, moored along the River Kwai Noi.
+Each raft has a private bathroom, balcony and hammock.
+Electricity and internet are not available and there are no hot showers; traditional kerosene lamps are used to light the lodge.

 13 breakfasts, 3 lunches & 4 dinners